swift-server/sswg/proposals/NNNN-hummingbird.md

 ### Additional support

 Hummingbird also comes along with a series of other packages.
-Providing an authentication middleware, integration with [RediStack](https://github.com/swift-server/RediStack), WebSocket support, integration with Vapor's [FluentKit](https://github.com/Vapor/fluent-kit), Mustache templating and a AWS Lambda framework.
+Providing an authentication middleware, integration with [RediStack](https://github.com/swift-server/RediStack), WebSocket support (in development), integration with Vapor's [FluentKit](https://github.com/Vapor/fluent-kit), Mustache templating and a AWS Lambda framework.

 ## Maturity Justification